HSBC

 Evaluation

-I couldn’t be more proud of this project.
-It has a huge positive impact on HSBC customers globally, and helps people with disabilities better interact with its banking mobile app.
-There is no better way to enjoy the design work than to make people’s lives simple, and this promise is even more evident here.
+I’m very proud of this project, which had a significant positive impact on HSBC customers globally and helped improve how people with disabilities interact with the mobile banking app.
+There is no better outcome in design than making people’s lives simpler and more accessible.